Tuesday, December 29, 2015

 Moomins on The Riviera: Social Satire in Animation

-The new flick from Finland, “Moomins on The Riviera,” is a delightful animation for children of all ages, including grown-ups.
-It is g
+The new Finnish flick, “Moomins on The Riviera,” is a delightful animation for children of all ages, including grown-ups.
+It is glamorous, affectionate, and funny.

 The Moomins are a singular family of cute white living things (non-related to the hippopotamus) that look alike.